 Overdose Prevention Sites Surpass One Hundred Thousand Visitors

-Left side: old overdose site
+Left side: old overdose site on Canada Avenue in Duncan

-Right side: new overdose site
+Right side: current overdose site on Trunk Road

 Since Island Health opened the overdose prevention sites and supervised consumption services around the province in 2016, the results have been profound.